ManahariDahal/Platform-Game/README.md

 # Platform-Game
+#GameMaker Language

-Objects of a platform game
+Raw codes of objects of a platform game in .gml format.